ArtifexSoftware/MuPDF.NET/docs/link.rst

    .. method:: SetBorder(Border border=null, float width=0, string style=null, int[] dashes=null)

       PDF only: Change border width and dashing properties.

-      *(Changed in version 1.16.9)* Allow specification without using a dictionary.
-The direct parameters are used if *border* is not a dictionary.

       :arg dict border: a dictionary as returned by the :attr:`Border` property, with keys *"width"* (*float*), *"style"* (*str*) and *"dashes"* (*sequence*).
 Omitted keys will leave the resp. property unchanged.
 To e.g. remove dashing use: *"dashes": []*.
 If dashes is not an empty sequence, "style" will automatically be set to "D" (dashed).